Continuous Attractor Networks for Laplace Neural Manifolds: Continuous attractor model for Laplace/inverse representations

 The continuous attractor network proposed here consists of two populations.
-The population that represents the Laplace transform is an attractor network with interactions that favor neighbors in the same state of activation and the two ends of the array clamped to different values.
+The population that represents the Laplace transform is an attractor network with interactions that favor neighbors in the same state of activation, and with the two ends of the array clamped to different values.
 This network exhibits a stable ``edge'' at any point along the array.
-With appropriate choice of interactions this network maps precisely onto the Laplace transform of a delta function with values of the rate constant chosen in a geometric series.
+If the interactions are chosen to be strong enough (as in a ferromagnet at low temperature), this network maps precisely onto the Laplace transform of a delta function with values of the rate constant chosen in a geometric series.
 The ``edge attractor'' network representing the Laplace transform is coupled to a ``bump'' network that takes as input the derivative of the edge attractor network, placing the bump at a location that corresponds to the location of the edge.
 With appropriate feedback coupling between the networks, the bump network pushes the edge along at a pace that enables the location of the edge to be mapped onto $\log \tau$.

 Consider the activity of an individual cell at a particular location in the middle in the bump network.
 Initially, the cell's firing is low.
 As the bump approaches the cell's location, its firing increases.
 As the bump moves past the cell's location its firing rate decreases again.
 As the bump moves monotonically from one end of the network to the other, each cell is activated in this way at a time that depends on their location in the network and the rate at which the bump moves.
 These sequentially activated cells have behavior that resembles that of ``time cells'' (Figure~\ref{fig:DMmPFC}, bottom left).
 Time cells were initially reported in hippocampus \citep{PastEtal08,MacDEtal11,CaoEtal23} and subsequently reported in many other brain regions \citep{TigaEtal18a,JinEtal09,MellEtal15}.
 If time cells result from movement of a bump of activity across a continuous attractor network then there is no mechanistic obstacle to constructing ``future time cells'' (Figure~\ref{fig:DMmPFC}, bottom right) by simply having the bump travel in the opposite direction.
 These ``future time cells'' have not been characterized in the hippocampus (although spatial predictive sequences have been observed \citep{FerbShap03,SareEtal17,GautTank18}).
 There is some evidence for predictive sequences in other brain regions, including cerebellum \citep{WagnEtal17}, although the empirical story is not nearly as clear as for standard time cells.